puffinrocks/puffin/README.md

 Puffin server is automatically reloaded on every code change thanks to [reload](https://github.com/loomchild/reload).
-To rebuild the code after modifying dependencies, run:
+To rebuild the code after making more substantial change, such as modifying dependencies, run:

     docker-compose build